top of page

 Next Steps

-If your application for a skilled worker visa is successful, you will receive a new biometric residence permit confirming the length and conditions of your permission to remain in the United Kingdom.
+If your application for a skilled worker visa is successful, you will need to create a UKVI account to access the e-visa.

 If your application for a skilled worker visa is refused, you will receive a refusal letter outlining the reasons.
 There is no right of appeal, but you may consider applying for an administrative review if you believe an incorrect decision has been made based on a casework error.
 An application for administrative review costs £80 and can be made online.
 It must be made within 28 days of the refusal (if you're outside the UK) or within 14 days (if you're inside the UK).